MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-or-uninstall-language-packs-subscription.md

 1. Mount the ISO disc image as a drive on your computer by using the [Mount-DiskImage](https://docs.microsoft.com/powershell/module/storage/mount-diskimage?view=windowsserver2019-ps) cmdlet, or by specifying it as a virtual drive in your virtual machine manager.

 2. Run Language Pack for SharePoint and Project Server Subscription Edition Setup (`setup.exe`) on your computer in command line mode.
-This is done by adding the following command line parameters when launching (`setup.exe`).
+This is done by adding the following command line parameters when launching (`setup.exe`):

-- /config `<config file>` (Where `<config file>` is the path to the **\Files\SetupSilent\config.xml** file on your mounted drive.)
+    - **/config** `<config file>` This parameter signifies where `<config file>` is the path to the **\Files\SetupSilent\config.xml** file on your mounted drive.

-- `/IAcceptTheLicenseTerms `(Specifying this parameter signifies that you have read, understand, and agree to the license terms of Language Pack for SharePoint and Project Server Subscription Edition.)
+    - **/IAcceptTheLicenseTerms** This parameter signifies that you have read, understand, and agree to the license terms of Language Pack for SharePoint and Project Server Subscription Edition.

 3. Once language pack for SharePoint and Project Server Server Subscription Edition setup has completed, reboot your computer.